Doctor Zhivago (musical): Recordings

+In mid-2015, the Doctor Zhivago (Original Broadway Cast Recording) was issued by Broadway Records.
+The album features Tam Mutu (Zhivago), Kelli Barrett (Lara), Tom Hewitt (Komarovsky), and Paul Alexander Nolan (Pasha).

 A German cast recording was released in December of 2019, featuring all songs of the musical.
 It is a recording of live performances featuring the original german cast of the Leipzig Opera production.